R for Biologists course

 Load the data

-The files we will use are csv comma-separated, so we will use the read_csv() function from the tidyverse.
+The files we will use are in a format called csv (comma-separated values), so we will use the read_csv() function from the tidyverse.
 There is also a read_tsv() function for tab-separated values.

 Your turn 3.2: Download the data.zip file here.
 Unzip the file and store the content in the data folder in your working directory.